junwatu/openai-tokens-dashboard/blog/README.md

     });
 ```

-`inputText` is where we put the prompt data for OpenAI API.
-What important to note here is, OpenAI API has a specific response format, such as:
+`inputText` is where we input the prompt data for the OpenAI API.
+It is important to note that the OpenAI API has a specific response format, for example:

 ```js
 {